TherieI/Fenn-bot/README.md

 # Fenn bot
 Something to manage niche things on discord.
-This bot leverages slash commands built using `discord.py`'s cog system, which is something I haven't really seen from other projects at first inspection.
+This bot leverages slash commands built using `discord.py`'s cog system, which is something I haven't really seen from other projects upon first inspection.
+Here's some example of the features and code, which includes...
+- Slash commands & Cogs
+- Slash Autocompetion
+- Slash choice sets

 ### Cool features